When Numbers Start Talking: Implicit Numerical Coordination Among LLM-Based Agents

 \subsection{One-shot games}

-Fig. \ref{fig:radarplots} reports the mean level of cooperation $\in [0,1]$ across communication types and personality combinations for the four games, computed by averaging the agents’ decisions in one-shot scenarios.

-In the Harmony game (H), communication types only marginally affects the expected strictly dominant cooperation, which remains high across all conditions, with a slight reduction associated with the mixed and selfish personality scenarios when numerical sequences are generated by the agents, with slightly higher impact of covert communication (C) than random output (LR).
+Fig. \ref{fig:radarplots-oneshot} reports the mean level of cooperation $\in [0,1]$ across communication types and personality combinations for the four games, computed by averaging the agents' decisions in one-shot scenarios.
+In the Harmony game (H), communication types only marginally affects the expected strictly dominant cooperation, which remains high across all channels, with a slight reduction associated with the mixed and selfish personality scenarios when numerical sequences are generated by the agents, with slightly higher impact of covert communication than random output.
 Here, communication provides little impact and may even introduce slight noise.

 In the Snowdrift game (SD), communication has no discernible impact on cooperation levels.
 The dominant factor is the personality combination, where including selfish players drastically reduces cooperation.
 Instead, within each personality pairing, cooperation remains remarkably stable across all communication types, and equilibrium behaviour in SD is largely insensitive to both explicit and implicit signalling.